chizhang529/vr-the-island/README.md

 - [Google VR SDK for Unity v1.50](https://developers.google.com/vr/unity/download) (May 2017)
 - Scripts are written in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/csharp) using [Unity API](https://docs.unity3d.com/ScriptReference/).

-:warning: We initially used Unity3D 5.6.1 for development, however, it seemed it had compatibility issues with GVR SDK.
+:warning: We initially used Unity3D 5.6.1 for development, however, it seemed to have compatibility issues with GVR SDK.
 To achieve the same functionality, we strongly suggest you use exactly the same versions of software.

 ## Used Assets
 All of the assets used in the project were downloaded from [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/) and [DEVAsserts](http://devassets.com/) by [Brackeys](https://www.youtube.com/user/Brackeys).
 The copyrights are owned by corresponding developers.